ivanearisty/obsidian/Classes + Uni/Machine Learning/Concepts/Gradient Descent/Gradient Descent.md

 17/44
 Convergence analysis.
 Some smart people wanted to prove that gradient descent converges for convex functions.

+We can assume that:

+1:
-We can assume that L is convex If a
+L is convex

+2:
+If a function is 10 lipschits is doesnt  change by more than G in a ceratain interval.
+The function is not very steep.
+Aka, deosnt change too rapidly

+3:
+Our starting point is not going to be more than R far away than the optimal point.

+18/44
+We want to prove that if the number steps is greater than Rsr G2 / epsilon sr, then the Loss function on beta hat is less than or equal to our optional + epislon.

+The loss of some beta hat will be either less than or equal to the optimal + some small number/

+19/44
+Intermediate definition of alternative convexity definition.
+THis one is for the gradient, our previous one was based on points We can say a function is convex if the los sof alpha - loss of beta is greater than the gradient xx (alpha - b)

+20/44
+transitivity from claim1  to claim 1a

+21/44
+how come we can us ea beta start we dont know?

+22/44 23/44 all cancel out

+24/44 final step